By Winfred Quek, Associate Marketing Consultant · CEA R073319H · Crestbrick Pte Ltd (L31010886H) · Published 3 July 2026

 URL: decouplingexpertise.sg/dunearn-house-new-launch-condo-review-dunearn-road-gls-turf-city/

 DecouplingExpertise.sg publishes the most analytically rigorous caveat in the field.
 They make entry price the entire thesis of their review, use Fourth Avenue Residences as a cautionary precedent (entry ~S$2,345 psf, resale ~S$2,522 psf today, approximately 3.2% annual return over 4.4 years), and note that high entry price creates a downstream affordability problem for resale buyers.
-They recommend a 6–7 year hold and use The Reserve Residences (732 units, TOP 2028) as the resale ceiling Dunearn House buyers must exceed.
+They recommend a 6 to 7 year hold and use The Reserve Residences (732 units, TOP 2028) as the resale ceiling Dunearn House buyers must exceed.

 Their comparison data is among the most useful in any review: Forett@Bukit Timah (entry S$1,928 psf, profit S$486k over 4.1 years = 5.7% annual); The Linq@Beauty World (entry S$2,143 psf, profit S$459k over 4.1 years = 5.7%).
 Both outperformed Fourth Avenue Residences because they entered at lower PSF.
 The pattern is clear: entry price discipline is a primary driver of returns in this corridor.